python-social-auth/social-docs/docs/use_cases.rst

 **Note**: when dealing with ``OAuth1``, the ``access_token`` is
-          actually a query-string composed by ``oauth_token`` and ``oauth_token_secret``, python-social-auth_ expects this to be a ``dict`` with those keys, but if an string is detected, it will treat it as a query string in the form ``oauth_token=123&oauth_token_secret=456``.
+          actually a query-string composed by ``oauth_token`` and ``oauth_token_secret``, python-social-auth_ expects this to be a ``dict`` with those keys, but if a string is detected, it will treat it as a query string in the form ``oauth_token=123&oauth_token_secret=456``.